Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 TRUMP: Get out and vote for Roy Moore.

-GROSS: That's Randy Rainbow.
-And if you want to see more of his videos, they're all on YouTube.
+GROSS: So that's Randy Rainbow, and if you want to see more of his videos, they're all on YouTube.
 And that was recorded December 11, 2017.
-And if you think that that song is hopelessly out of date because Roy Moore lost, consider that in June, Roy Moore announced he intends on running again for the Senate.
 So "Sixteen Going On Seventeen" seems like an obvious song choice to use for the Roy Moore story.
 But how did you make that connection in your mind?
 It seems obvious after somebody makes the connection for you, but how did you think of using that melody?

 GROSS: Have you heard from Roy Moore?